Rural business and farmers

 Pesticide Handling advice visits

-For further information, please see the leaflet below:
+For further information on funding support, please see the leaflets below:

-Please contact your local Catchment Sensitive Farming Officer (CSFO) to discuss.
+Please contact your local Catchment Sensitive Farming Officer (CSFO) to discuss FaLMA options.

-For a list of your local Catchment Sensitive Farming Officers visit: bit.ly/localcsfo
+For a list of your local Catchment Sensitive Farming Officers visit: https://www.gov.uk/government/publications/catchment-sensitive-farming-officer-contacts

 Payment for Ecosystem Services (PES) Scheme